lfrank01/CircuitPython/Classes_Objects_And_Modules/README.md

 * If the digital input-output pins 0, 6, 8, and 10 are used, the error "All timers in use" will appear.

 * The frequency controls how many times per second the common-anode RGB LED will refresh.
-It is advisable to keep the frequency below 50 because after a frequency of 24 (what movies use), the change in frequency is not visible to the human eye.
+It is advisable to keep the frequency below 50 because, after a frequency of 24 (what movies use), the change in frequency is not visible to the human eye.